 - About 53 percent have multiple generations of alcohol dependency, 37 percent suffer from major depression, 14 percent from social phobias, 33 percent from bipolar disorder, and 19 percent from obsessive-compulsive disorder.

-- Young antisocial subtypes have a high occurrence of smoking, 66 percent abuse cannabis, 8 percent abuse amphetamines, 29 percent have a high probability for cocaine abuse, and 22 percent abuse opioids.
+- Young antisocial subtypes have a high occurrence of smoking and drug abuse.
+66 percent abuse cannabis, 8 percent abuse amphetamines, 29 percent have a high probability for cocaine abuse, and 22 percent abuse opioids.

-- 35 percent of young antisocial alcoholics seek treatment for their alcohol dependence.
+- Approximately one-third percent of young antisocial alcoholics seek treatment for their alcohol dependence.
 The main treatment choices are self-help groups, specialty treatment programs, detox programs, and private health care providers.

 Intermediate Familial Alcoholics